openskynetwork/java-adsb/README.md

 All the output can afterwards be found in the `target` directory.
 There will be two jar files

 * `libadsb-VERSION.jar` contains libadsb, only.
-You should use this in your projects
+* `libadsb-VERSION-fat.jar` includes libadsb and all its dependencies.

 #### Maven Central